n17r053v3n/walkups/README.md

 # The Walkups project

-This web app should ease of playing walkup songs on baseball matches.
+This web app should ease playing walkup songs on baseball matches.

 ## Dependencies